Mechanical Calculators

 Serial number 799426 made in 1961 according to the serial number list on James Redin's site (see below).

-This model was also made in a more angular version and was on sale till the early 1970s.
+A later, more angular model was on sale till the early 1970s.

 Inside front